learn-co-students/my-each-online-web-prework/README.md

 The syntax inside the block might look familiar––it is how we identify index items in a block when we call `.each` on an array and pass a block to that method call.

+## Enumerators Under the Hood

+You've already worked with enumerator methods like `.each`, `.collect` and others.
+These methods are called on collections, like arrays.
+They take blocks as their arguments and *yield* each element of the collection to the block, allowing the code in the block to be applied to each element of the collection.

-Read more about the yield keyword and ruby blocks.
-It's all about delegating execution to an abstract procedure or block.
+You can read more about the yield keyword and ruby blocks in the resources below.
+It's all about delegating the execution to an abstract procedure or block.

 * [All About Ruby](http://allaboutruby.wordpress.com/) - [Ruby Blocks](http://allaboutruby.wordpress.com/2006/01/20/ruby-blocks-101/)
 * [About.com](http://ruby.about.com/) - [Block Parameters and Yielding](http://ruby.about.com/od/beginningruby/a/Block-Parameters-And-Yielding.htm)